 Royal Mid-Surrey’s two 18 hole courses cover approximately 296 acres located adjacent to Old Deer Park and Kew Botanical Gardens.
 The habitat, partially bordered by the Thames, includes trees, grassland, scrub, wetlands and ponds.

-We are committed to sustainable practices and have recently been awarded the GEO certification.
-This is in recognition for our commitment and efforts to achieve a credible standard for sustainable golf both on and off the two 18-hole Championship courses.
+We are committed to working within and towards more sustainable practices at Royal Mid-Surrey and have been GEO Certified since 2022 recognising our commitment and efforts to achieve a credible standard for sustainable golf both on and off the courses.

 Green Energy